Frequency and LC Meters

 Description

-In 2007 we upgraded the frequency meter to version v3.1.
-We removed 74HC164 to save consumption, and we made a 4 bit interface for the LCD.
-We also changed the current divider, and we began to use PMB2313T for the high frequency input.
-This divider is in SMD format and has very good parameters in the range 50MHz – 1.1GHz.
-We also changed the design to PCB, to fit in a smaller box, and started using an SMD format for most of our components.
+In 2007, we upgraded the frequency meter to version 3.1.
+We eliminated the 74HC164 to reduce power consumption and implemented a 4-bit interface for the LCD.
+We also modified the current divider and began using PMB2313T for high-frequency input.
+This divider, in SMD format, provides excellent performance in the 50MHz-1.1GHz range.
+We redesigned the PCB to fit a smaller enclosure and adopted SMD format for most components.